top of page

 2. Recipients actively involved

-To maximize impact, we will work in teams that actively involve recipients in the management of social projects.
+To maximize the impact, we will work in teams that actively involve the recipients in the management of social projects.

 4. Transparency